• Skip to primary navigation

 • 2 ¾ cups (400g) fine powdered sugar

-• 6-8 tablespoons milk of choice, or more as needed (either non-dairy milk or regular)
+• 6-8 tablespoons milk of choice, at room temperature or more as needed (either non-dairy milk or regular)

 • ⅛ teaspoon salt, or to taste